Vector-relation configurations and plabic graphs: Vector-relation configurations

 \subsection{The face weights}

-For a line bundle with connection on $G$, the basic gauge invariant functions are the \emph{monodromies} around closed cycles.
-In terms of edge weights, the monodromy is the product of weights along the cycle taken alternately to the power $1$ and $-1$.
+For a non-zero edge weighting on $G$, the basic gauge invariant functions are the \emph{monodromies} around closed cycles.
+The monodromy of a cycle is the product of edge weights along the cycle taken alternately to the power $1$ and $-1$.
 We can pull these quantities back to get gauge invariant functions of vector-relation configurations.

 We focus on the case of the monodromy around a single face $F$ of $G$.
 Suppose $F$ is a $2m$-gon and that the vertices on its boundary in clockwise order are $w_1,b_1,\ldots, w_m,b_m$.
-The \emph{face weight} of a vector-relation configuration corresponding to $F$ is
+The \emph{face weight} of the face $F$ of a vector-relation configuration is

 The sign accounts for the product of Kasteleyn signs around the face.
+In other words, we have arranged it so that this face weight equals the one defined in terms of edge weights in the corresponding weighted graph.

 \begin{proposition} Under an urban renewal move, the face weights of a vector-relation configuration evolve as in Figure \ref{fig:face}.
 The face weights are unchanged by degree $2$ vertex addition/removal. \end{proposition}